multimediaeval/multimediaeval.github.io/pages/04_about.md

 ---
 ## What is MediaEval?

 MediaEval is a benchmarking initiative dedicated to evaluating new algorithms for multimedia access and retrieval.
 It emphasizes the 'multi' in multimedia and focuses on human and social aspects of multimedia tasks.
+Our larger aim is to promote reproducible research that makes multimedia a positive force for society.
 MediaEval attracts participants who are interested in multimodal approaches to multimedia involving, e.g., speech recognition, multimedia content analysis, music and audio analysis, user-contributed information (tags, tweets), viewer affective response, social networks, temporal and geo-coordinates.

 For more information about past years see: